 - the related scrobble(s) will be become matched when the Approve action is rerun against the current batch of imported scrobbles

-- and the rule template will be promoted to become a permanent rule; it will be automatically and silently re-used whenever the same track(s), or album, are played in the future, and those scrobbles cannot be matched naturally against your MediaMonkey database of that time.
+- and the rule template will be promoted to become a permanent rule; it will be automatically and silently re-used whenever the same track(s), or album, are played in the future, where those scrobbles cannot be matched naturally against your MediaMonkey database of the time.

-Templates may alse be used to advise AlbumPlays that you don’t own the track or album.
+Templates may also be used to advise AlbumPlays that you don’t own a track or album.
 This will:

 - have no impact upon the current scrobble; it will remain unmatched and rejected